 To estimate the cash conversion cycle, we need to estimate the cycle for accounts payable, also know as days payable outstanding (DPO).
 We can follow the same logic we use to estimate the days on credit, assuming that all purchases are made on credit.
 Since we do not have detailed information about the value of all purchases and how much was on credit, we can use cost of good sold minus depreciation (of operating equipment) as the total value of credit purchase.
 Then, we can estimate the DPO as:

-\frac{AP_{t}}{\left(COGS_{t}-DEP{}_{t}\right)}*365 = Days payable outstanding= DPODPO indicates how many days -on average- the company takes to pay its accounts payable.
-Then, if we subtract these days from the operating cycle, we can get a “net” cycle of cash generation known as Cash Conversion Cycle:
+DPO indicates how many days, on average, the company takes to pay its accounts payable.
+Subtracting these days from the operating cycle gives a “net” cycle of cash generation, known as the cash conversion cycle:

 2.10.5 Liquidity ratios